neondatabase/website/content/docs/manage/orgs-api.md

 - If they have an existing Neon account, they automatically join as a member
 - If they don't have an account yet, the email invites them to create one

-<Admonition type="note">Organization API keys are not currently supported with this endpoint.
-Use your personal API key instead.</Admonition>
+You must use your personal API key and have admin-level permissions in the organization to use this endpoint.
+Organization API keys are not supported.

 ```bash shouldWrap
 curl --request POST \